MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationviewshouldernavigationenabled.md

 ## -description

-Defines constants that specify when gamepad bumpers navigate the top-level navigation items in a NavigationView.
+Defines constants that specify when gamepad bumpers can be used to navigate the top-level navigation items in a NavigationView.

 ## -enum-fields